Skip to main content

 The inflammation of the airways can cause airflow to become restricted.

-Asthma can occur due to:
+Asthma can also become worse due to:

 The severity of asthma can vary, from a minor nuisance for some to a major problem for others that can interfere with daily activities.

-In rare cases, asthma attacks can be life-threatening.
+In rare cases, asthma attacks can be life threatening.

 Asthma often changes over time, so talk to your doctor to adjust treatment as required.